-The author of The Davinci Code, Dan Brown said, ‘I love the grey area between right and wrong’.
-It is here where the actions of conflict or cooperation takes place.
+The author of The Davinci Code, Dan Brown, said: ‘I love the grey area between right and wrong’.
+It is here where the actions of conflict or cooperation take place.
 It is here that our world of emotion can be uncovered.
-The grey areas of life allows us to choose sides and form our alliances.
+The grey areas of life allow us to choose sides and form our alliances.
 It is here where we can become enemies of our opposers.
 So much of human interaction is lived in the grey areas.

-With our individual perceptions, there is always going to be differences of opinions which can lead us into conflicts.
-So much of the conflict in our lives are experienced in the ‘grey areas’.
-It happens so often when there are different perceptions that conflict over who is right and who is wrong.
+With our individual perceptions, there are always going to be differences of opinions, which can lead us into conflicts.
+So much of the conflict in our lives is experienced in the ‘grey areas’.
+It happens so often when there are different perceptions that conflict occurs over who is right and who is wrong.
 It is when we refuse to see the grey that we become unable to be successful with those that see things from an opposing viewpoint.

-We all have our perspectives and we should honour it.
+We all have our perspectives and we should honour them.
 We all have a right to share our opinions with others.
-We are all a small piece of humanity but we are just as important as any other small piece.
+We are all a small piece of humanity, but we are just as important as any other small piece.
 We limit our abilities to contribute to others when we refuse to see the grey.
 We limit the contributions that others can make to ourselves also.

-There is a downside to becoming enlightened to seeing the grey in this world.
-When we see that life really can’t be judged in a pure black and white perspective, it makes us have to subjectively evaluate the grey area situations on a case by case basis.
+There is a downside to becoming enlightened about seeing the grey in this world.
+When we see that life really can’t be judged in a pure black-and-white perspective, it makes us have to subjectively evaluate the grey area situations on a case-by-case basis.
 I believe that this is what makes life so difficult.
 Life becomes less certain and with that can come more anxiety if one is not grounded in a belief system that helps them be centred.